fixjs/fixjs.github.io/assets/portfolio/projects/docs/zinox.md

 # ZinoX

 The original name was `Zino` and along with all the extension packages and components it was called `ZinoX`.
-It **`was`** called `Zino` because after I finished working on the project the company changed its name but it didn't touch the code base.
+It **`was`** called `Zino` because after I finished working on the project the company changed its name but they didn't touch the code base.

 ## What is it